GoogleCloudPlatform/service-extensions/callouts/python/extproc/example/prompt_amender/README.md

 ```

 The response should reflect the brand-safety guardrail injected by
 `support-safety-inject` in `rules.example.yaml`.
-Put the `header_action`
+Set
-back before treating this as anything other than a local smoke test --
+`strip_client_spiffe_id` back to `true` before treating this as anything
-production traffic must only ever have `x-spiffe-id` set by a component
+other than a local smoke test -- production traffic must only ever have
-that has actually verified the caller.
+`x-spiffe-id` set by a component that has actually verified the caller.

 ### 7. Tear down